Premier League Announces Record $8.45 Bn Domestic TV Deal - UrduPoint

 The Premier League said the new deal would provide financial certainty for clubs throughout professional football until at least 2029.

-Premier League clubs already enjoy a huge financial advantage over their European competitors due to far more lucrative domestic and international tv rights deals.
+The deal will maintain the huge financial advantage Premier League clubs enjoy over their European competitors thanks to far more lucrative domestic and international tv rights deals.

+International rights for the English top flight overtook the value of domestic rights for the first time last year and are estimated to bring in £5.3 billion between 2022 and 2025.